Frequently asked questions

 Authorities should pay mileage at the prescribed rates to a member, when undertaking official business, who has been a passenger in a vehicle driven by someone else, provided the authority is satisfied that a cost has been occurred by the member.

-Are all members entitled to claim care allowance?
+Are all members entitled to claim care costs?

 Where can I find an interpretation of the terminology used in the panel’s annual report?